-For each set of readings you must write a response.
+For each set of readings, you must write a response.
 You may respond in a variety of ways that reflect multiple ways of demonstrating knowledge.
-Possible formats such as "found poems," graphic organizers, double entry, sketches, K-W-L charts, etc. will be taught in class.
+Possible formats such as found poems, graphic organizers, double entry, sketches, K-W-L chart, etc. will be highlighted in class.
 You must connect course content with your teaching experiences and observations and express your ideas, opinions, questions and concerns relative to your teaching experience and/or observations.
 This assignment is ongoing and begins with readings for the second session and will continue until the last week of class.
-Journal entries must be at least one page in length.
-Journals must be completed before each class meeting.
-Entries will be graded according to their comprehensiveness, insightful connections, and "deep understanding" of the issues.
+Do not just summarize what you read.
+Journals will be turned in at the beginning of each class meeting.
+This journal will be graded according to its comprehensiveness, insightful connections, and "deep understanding" of the issues.